Also see second article by Russ Firlik - More to the Cotswolds....

 Baroque in England utilized bold masses of curved shapes, clustered chimneys, strong

-lines with symmetrical wings on the sides and rich colors of the local materials mainly
+lines with symmetrical wings on the sides and rich colours of the local materials mainly

 brick and stone.
 However, English Baroque had a conservative appearance giving a